After bribery allegations, Netanyahu's government stable - for now

 A public debate has long been under way in Israel on whether Mandelblit, who has avoided interviews, might be reluctant to prosecute a sitting prime minister for the first time in Israeli history, especially one who promoted him through government ranks.

 Netanyahu has denied wrongdoing in both cases filed by police.
 With political signals that the government remained solid, Israeli markets rose on Wednesday.
+[L8N1Q42Y9]

 Defence Minister Avigdor Lieberman, who heads the ultra-nationalist Yisrael Beitenu party, said that as long as Netanyahu was not convicted he should stay in office.
 “Truly, right now we are operating in a very synchronized way,” he said.